Skip to main content

 domainExact Domain MatchMatches the domain exactly

-domain_keywordDomain Keyword MatchMatches domains containing the input keyword
+domain_keywordDomain Keyword MatchMatches domains containing the specified keyword

 domain_regexDomain Regex MatchMatches domains using regular expressions